abhijatyagupta/abhijatyagupta/README.md

   <li>📱 Currently developing iPhone apps.
 See my latest <a href="https://github.com/abhijatyagupta/newsApp-iOS">project</a>. 👀</li>
 </ul>

-⚡ Fact: Bears.
-Beets.
-Battlestar Galactica.
+⚡ Fact: Bears, Beets, Battlestar Galactica.

 <!--
 **abhijatyagupta/abhijatyagupta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.